hiinaspace/vrchat-screenshots-with-world-id/README.md

    - Click on "Autostart on Login" to toggle whether the tool should run automatically on system startup.
    - Click on "Current World" to open the URL of the user's current world in the default browser.
    - Hover over "Recent Screenshots" to see a list of recently renamed screenshots.
 Click on a screenshot to open its containing folder.

+## Running only while vrchat is running

+Unfortunately there's not a clean way to do this that I know of.
+This program should be minimal enough to run in the background all the time, but if you care, you can make a wrapper script that runs the renamer, runs vrchat, then closes the renamer once vrchat exits, and use that to launch vrchat.

 ## Design